dgaydukov/cert-ocpjp11/files/ocpjp11.md

 #### Miscellaneous
 ###### Modules
+Module is the same jar file, but with more control.
+For example in simple jar file you can use any public classes inside packages, but with module you can limit number of packages publicly available.
-There are 3 types of modules
+There are 3 types of modules:
-1. named module (NM) - one with `module-info.java` file loaded from `--module-path`
+* named module (NM) - one with `module-info.java` file loaded from `--module-path`
-2. automatic module (AM) - simple jar loaded from `--module-path` (name of the module is the name of the jar itself, hyphens converted into dots and version is removed so mysql-java-connector-1.2.3.jar => mysql.java.connector.
+* automatic module (AM) - simple jar loaded from `--module-path` (name of the module is the name of the jar itself, hyphens converted into dots and version is removed so mysql-java-connector-1.2.3.jar => mysql.java.connector.
 You can also set it explicitly by adding to MANIFEST.MF => Automatic-Module-Name: <module name>)
-3. unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path`

-NM can have access to AM, but should require it in it's `module-info.java` file by it's name.
+* unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path` NM can have access to AM, but should require it in it's `module-info.java` file by it's name.
 There is no way NM can access UM, because named module can't set dependency on unnamed module in its `module-info.java`.
 AM can access all types from both NM and AM
 UM can access all types from both NM and AM
 Bottom-up vs top-down approach.
 Suppose we have 3 jars A.jar => B.jar => C.jar (=> - means depend).
 Bottom-up:
 * first convert C.jar (A.jar and B.jar can still be run from classpath since from classpath you can access all packages)
 * second convert B.jar (A.jar still can be loaded from classpath and access all packages)
 * finally convert A.jar -> now all are named modules run from --module-path
 Top-down:
-* first convert A.jar (add reference to B from it's module-info).
-In this case both A.jar and B.jar is loaded from --module-path, and C.jar loaded from classpath
+* first convert A.jar (add reference to B from its module-info).
+In this case both A.jar and B.jar is loaded from --module-path, B - automatic module, and C.jar loaded from classpath
-* second convert B.jar (add reference to C from it's module-info).
+* second convert B.jar (add reference to C from its module-info).
 In this case All 3 loaded from --module-path, C - automatic module
 * finally convert C.jar

-If you converted 1,2,3 to modules, you can still run them as all of them from either classpath (in this case they all loaded as simple jars) or from modulepath (in this case named module loaded as named module, others as automatic modules).
+If you converted 1,2,3 to modules, you can still run them from either classpath (in this case they all loaded as simple jars) or from modulepath (in this case named module loaded as named module, others as automatic modules).
 Inside module-info we can:
-requires one module at a time (requires moduleA, moduleB - illegal) exports one package at a time (exports my.com.java.* - illegal) provides - only once for one type (provides A with B, C - in case we have multiple implementation)
+* requires one module at a time (requires moduleA, moduleB - illegal)

-Module is the same jar file, but with more control.
-For example in simple jar file you can use any public classes inside packages, but with module you can limit number of packages publicly available.
-`Jlink` - you can create custom jre environment, and run your app, where there is no java You can run your jar with 2 options `-jar` or `-cp`.
-If you jar is self-contained (all your dependency inside Manifest.mf in `Class-Path`) you can just use `-jar` option with jar name.
-If not and you have to pass all dependencies as `-cp` values and use main class after.
+* exports one package at a time (exports my.com.java.* - illegal)

-We can also use custom module inside maven project.
+* provides - only once for one type (provides A with B, C - in case we have multiple implementation) We can also use custom module inside maven project.
 ```xml
 <dependency>